 Staff and Faculty monthly payroll checks and Student's Work Study checks are all being distributed at the Disbursement Office.
 Schedule of the exact day of payroll distribution can be obtained from the Payroll Office, Room-252, (415) 338-1863

 Staff and Faculty payroll checks: Available for release at the end of every month.

 Student payroll checks: Available for release on the second week of each month.

-Salary Advances and Balance Due checks: A Warrant Release form is needed in order for Disbursement to release the check.
+In-Lieu and Balance Due checks: A Warrant Release form is needed in order for Disbursement to release the check.
 This form is available from the Payroll Office.